-Old town part/ Zone 1 of Oaxaca city, unlike the sprawling Mexico City or the resort infested Tulum, is a relatively small place.
+Old town part/ Zone 1 of Oaxaca city, unlike the sprawling Mexico City or the resort infested Yucatan peninsula, is a relatively small area which is totally navigable by foot.
 There are many beautiful hotels in Oaxaca and you are best advised to make your reservations in Zone 1/Zona centro, which is the closest from the airport and near Plaza de la Constitución or Zócalo (city plaza).
 We stayed at the centrally located Hotel Trebol, which had beautiful rooms, great wifi and complimentary breakfast.
 Trebol boast of old Spanish colonial style architecture and is decorated with traditional Oaxacan handicrafts.
-I highly recommend this hotel if you are visiting Oaxaca city for a comfortable stay and convenience of sightseeing.
+I highly recommend this hotel in Oaxaca city for a comfortable stay and convenience of sightseeing.

 Given the cobbled streets and narrow alleys, its best not to rent and drive around in Oaxaca city.
 Granted the cabs don’t have meters and you have to kind of rely on the cabbie’s word for the fare, but because we used a cab only a few times and the exchange rate was favorable for the US dollar, we did not mind.
 We did spot a few buses, but they seemed pretty sparse.
 Honestly, Oaxaca city is pretty walkable and its best to explore everything on foot within Zone 1.
 At least for us, most of the attractions were within walking distance, since we were right next to the Zocalo.
 A pair of sturdy footwear and you can fearlessly roam around everywhere, even till late at night (its pretty safe).
 Finally, always get a taxi voucher from the official taxi stop at the airport for your shared taxi.
 Our hotel called a cab for us on our way back to the airport.

-If you’ve been to Old San Juan or read my previous travel post on Puerto Rico, you will get a major bout of nostalgia.
+If you’ve been to Old San Juan or read my previous travel post on Puerto Rico, you will get a major bout of nostalgia in this off the beaten path guide to Oaxaca city.
 The beautiful buildings and homes lining the street adorned with a rainbow of colors and boasting of colonial Spanish style architecture, seem straight out of a street scene in Old San Juan.
 Add to this the narrow stone cobbled streets, painted street signs and banners and you have rows and rows of postcard worthy scenes laid out in front of you.
 The quaintness and old charm of Oaxaca city, the shops in the tiny lanes, the beautiful local boutiques and restaurants big and small tucked in every corner provide a visual treat, everywhere you go.